-Reverse crunches are a variation of regular crunches that is generally considered safer for your neck and back.
-For this exercise, you fold your legs and move them toward your chest with the help of your abs.
+Reverse crunches are a variation of regular crunches where you keep your legs in a folded position and move your hips toward your chest instead of the other way around.

 How to do a reverse crunch

 If you have something like a yoga mat, this can be useful for doing reverse crunches in a more comfortable way.

 That aside, take the following steps to do the exercise:

 - Lie down on your back and keep your hips and knees at 90-degree angles.
 You can put your arms wherever it feels convenient and stable.